AnswerDotAI/fsdp_qlora/README.md

 This option is important for RoPE layer which gives incorrect results when cast to lower precision especially with longer context lengths.

-## Comparinson to an existing trainer
+## Comparison to an existing trainer

 ![Screenshot 2024-02-01 083222](https://github.com/AnswerDotAI/fsdp_qlora/assets/6575163/97bb03fb-c2bb-4679-83ff-63a2e202826f)
 `hf_train.py` uses TRL's SFTTrainer for a comparison run.
 To match with our script, modify the dataloading code to train on everything (not just completions) and then run `train.py --train_type qlora --dataset guanaco --batch_size 8 --lr_scheduler cosine --log_to wandb --save_model True --output_dir guanaco_7B --gradient_accumulation_steps 2 --lr 2e-4`.
 The SFTTrainer version has to run with a lower batch size (4 vs 8) so we only do 2 gradient accumulation steps vs 4 in the QLoRA+FSDP version.

 ## Converting Saved Models

 If you specify `--save_model True` the adapter layers will be saved as a state dict.
 To convert to the regular Hugging Face format and upload to the hub, see: **Converting the State Dict.ipynb**

 If `"custom_qlora", "hqq_lora"` training options are used, then only the trainable LoRA parameters will be saved.
 Before inference, you need to load and quantize the base model again, and separately load the saved LoRA parameters.

 You can alternatively test to see if merging base model weights and trained LoRA weights and then quantizing them performs similar to keeping the parameters separately as done during training.
 To make use of `torch.compile` with HQQ, see https://github.com/mobiusml/hqq/issues/18.